When aberrations become the norm in the workplace

 How does this noise become part of the standard process or daily activity?
-Bevington and Samson suggest that one of the reasons may be that most organisations do not document the real activity conducted by their work force.
-Most organisations have job descriptions and KPIs but few document what actually happens day to day.
+Bevington and Samson suggest that one of the reasons may be that most organisations do not document the real activity conducted by their workforce.
+Most organisations have job descriptions and KPIs but few documents what actually happens day to day.
 Deming (1986) explains it quite succinctly, “You cannot manage what you cannot measure, you cannot measure what you cannot define, and you cannot define what you do not understand”.

 Many managers firmly believe that it is just the way of the world and there is little that can be done.
 If managers insist on living in the world of strategy, plans and standard operational procedures choosing to ignore the reality of day to day activity, then the daily output will become a minefield of aberrations (noise) and impede business strategies from becoming realised.